GuruCharan94/gurucharan94.github.io/_posts/2020-04-12-getting-started-with-the-go-language.md

 - Run-time Reflection
 - Garbage Collection

-There may a lot to unpack here.
+There may be a lot to unpack here.
 I will not be doing that here because I don't need these features now.
 I want to install Go successfully and get to "Hello, World !".
 Let's do that now and leave the advance bits for later.

 ## Installation of Go